robertbrodrecht/launchpad/README.md

 * Flexible content.
 Build modules in code as PHP arrays attached to post types.
 Includes built-in modules for:
   * Accordion: A title, WYSIWYG editor, and a repeater field with title and editor to create accordion lists.
   * Link List: A title, WYSIWYG editor, and relationship field for creating lists that link to other pages.
+  * Section Navigation: Select title, starting point, and depth to render a list of child pages.
   * Simple Content: A title and WYSIWYG editor.
 * Metabox and Flexible Content Fields:
   * Basic HTML inputs: